Uses, Benefits and Side Effects of Cannabis Indica, Sativa and Hybrid strains

 What's your choice?

 The cannabis marketplace will decide where the demand lies and what will sell best in what markets.
 Legalization and decriminalization have accelerated the demand, and research and development will deliver the supply in different ways and product forms.
-New users may want to experiment with the traditionally successful strains, and regular users may want to try the new.
+New users may want to experiment with the traditionally successful strains, and regular users may want to try the new ones.